 Administration - Our volunteer administrators support the back room functions in our offices and services helping with all kinds of administrative tasks including computer based activity, filing, photocopying and mail outs.

-Advisor Service, Information and Help Desks - You could be meeting and greeting older people at one of our Information desks, offering a range of useful literature and supporting our Information Desk staff.
-Or you might like to be an Adviser Assistant, supporting our Advisor service in the office or possibly by visiting older people in the community for example to complete a blue badge request.
+Information and Advice Service - You could be meeting and greeting older people at our Ipswich Information desk, offering a range of useful literature and supporting our staff.
+Or you might like to be an Information and Advice volunteer supporting our service in the office by answering the phone and undertaking administration tasks.
+Or possibly visit older people in the community for example to complete a blue badge request.

 Befriending - Our befriending volunteers help to alleviate loneliness and social isolation through a weekly telephone call.
 We try as far as possible to match interests of our volunteers with those of the older person they befriend.